 The disabled parking bays are currently not in use.

 The front entrance of the Scottish National Gallery remains open.
-The Gardens Entrance to the Scottish National Gallery is closed until summer 2019 due to ongoing project work.
+The Gardens Entrance to the Scottish National Gallery is closed until August 2019 due to ongoing project work.
 During this period, in order to reach the Gardens Level (currently containing toilets, and information desk) visitors will need to use the staircase or lift at the rear of the Royal Scottish Academy.

 Work is currently taking place to install a new lift at the south end of the Gallery, meaning there will be no disabled access to rooms 14, 17 and 18, where we show 18th, 19th and early 20th Century Art, including Scottish Art, Impressionism and Post-Impressionism, until the completion of the project.

 We apologise for any inconvenience the above changes may cause and thank you for your understanding.

 Please check this page frequently for further updates.